yoavram/curriculum-vitae/curriculum-vita.md

 :    Co-organizing the [BioMath Student Journal Club](http://biomathsjctau.wordpress.com/) at Tel-Aviv University

 ## Conferences
+2013
+:    *The 5th Annual SIDEER Graduate Symposium - The Emergence of Design in Nature*, Ben-Gurion University of the Negev, Sede-Boqer Campus
 2012
-:    *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, The Ben-Gurion University of the Negev :    *The 45th Population Genetics Group* meeting, Nottingham, UK 2011
+:    *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev :    *The 45th Population Genetics Group* meeting, Nottingham, UK 2011
 :    *The 13th Congress of the European Society for Evolutionary Biology* (ESEB) in Tubingen, Germany